Hexagonal architecture (software)

-The hexagonal architecture, or ports and adapters architecture, is an architectural pattern used in software design.
+The hexagonal architecture, or ports and adapters architecture, is an architectural style used in software design.
 It aims at creating loosely coupled application components that can be easily connected to their software environment by means of ports and adapters.
 This makes components exchangeable at any level and facilitates test automation.

 Origin

 The hexagonal architecture was invented by Alistair Cockburn in an attempt to avoid known structural pitfalls in object-oriented software design, such as undesired dependencies between layers and contamination of user interface code with business logic.
 It was discussed at first on the Portland Pattern Repository wiki; in 2005 Cockburn renamed it "Ports and adapters".
 In April 2024, Cockburn published a comprehensive book on the subject, coauthored with Juan Manuel Garrido de Paz.

 The term "hexagonal" comes from the graphical conventions that shows the application component like a hexagonal cell.
 The purpose was not to suggest that there would be six borders/ports, but to leave enough space to represent the different interfaces needed between the component and the external world.